cassproject/cass-editor/README.md

 &uarr; & &darr; - Navigate up and down the list of frameworks and competencies.
 &larr; & &rarr; - Expand and contract nested comptencies.
 Enter - Select the current element.
-Shift + Enter - Add selected comptencies to your framework in search.
+Shift + Enter - Select all.
 Backspace - Go back.
 Tab - Switch focus between the buttons and text fields on the page.
 Escape - Step out of a text field to return to navigation.
+Shift + C - Drag competency
+Shift + V - Drop competency
+Shift + U - Unlink competency